How to File for Divorce in Wisconsin

 How Long Does It Take to Get Divorced?

-It takes a minimum of 120 days to finalize a divorce.
+While the average length of divorce process in Wisconsin may vary, it takes a minimum of 120 days to finalize a divorce.
 The 120 days is calculated from the date the non-filing party is served with the divorce papers.
 This is considered a mandatory (statutory) “cooling off period.”

 This 120-day waiting period can almost never be shortened, however, it can extend beyond 120 days.
 Many things can determine the speed at which your divorce progresses: